SuperTails/wasmcraft2/README.md

 ## Features

 * Minimal porting required
-  * Only mandatory code modification is the insertion of sleep calls
   * Most non-hosted/freestanding code that doesn't use floats is compatible
   * Compatible with [newlib](https://sourceware.org/newlib/) to provide libc features like `printf` and `malloc`
 * Common, well-supported, and stable source language